denizyuret/Knet.jl/README.md

 ```

 We simply iterate over the input-output pairs in data, calculate the lossgradient for each example, and move the parameters in the negative gradient direction with a step size determined by the learning rate `lr`.
+See [Optimization](http://denizyuret.github.io/Knet.jl/latest/reference.html#Optimization-1) for more advanced optimization methods.

 > [![image](https://github.com/denizyuret/Knet.jl/blob/master/docs/src/images/housing.jpeg?raw=true)](https://archive.ics.uci.edu/ml/datasets/Housing)